 When Bulgaria Will Enter Schengen and ETIAS

-Once a full member of Schengen, Bulgaria’s borders may be further strengthened by the expected implementation of the shared ETIAS travel authorization for the Area by 2021.
+Once a full member of Schengen, Bulgaria’s borders may be further strengthened by the expected implementation of the shared ETIAS travel authorization for the Area by the end of 2022.

 The ETIAS visa waiver for Europe will function similarly to the United States ESTA system, in that citizens from 60 eligible countries will be required to pre-register through the ETIAS application online for tourism or business travel to Bulgaria or any other Schengen Country.

 The Bulgaria ETIAS will allow for multiple stays of 90 days within a 180-day period in any Schengen country and will have a total validity of 3 years or until the corresponding passport expires.
 Eligible citizens will first have to meet the ETIAS requirements for Bulgaria before they can apply.

 The system is being implemented to further strengthen European borders against terrorist and other security risks, so all applicants will be required to answer some ETIAS Security Questions in order for the visa waiver to be approved.
 After completing the simple online form with a range of personal and passport information, which will only take minutes, the approved ETIAS Bulgaria will be sent to the applicant via email, usually within 24-48 hours.